RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-06-05-newsletter.md

 <!-- You can sign up on [MyDevelopment]() (requires sign in to MUSE). -->

 #### Upcoming Events in Sheffield

 - **Last chance** - The [Bio-AI interest group](https://sheffield.ac.uk/machine-intelligence/community/interest-groups/bioscience-and-ai) is organising a sandpit discussion event on the topic of AI-powered biological image analysis on **1230-1430 07/07/2026, Diamond Workroom 3**.
   - The event is open to all and encourages participation from interested colleagues working in diverse fields (e.g. bioscience, computer science, medicine, geography, psychology, engineering etc.).
-  - If you are interested in attending and/or presenting, please [sign up](https://forms.gle/CEDfdvKdPTj4u9mc9) by **08/06/2026**.
+  - If you are interested in attending and/or presenting, please [sign up](https://forms.gle/CEDfdvKdPTj4u9mc9) by **8th June 2026**.

-- Tools for Data FAIRification - overcoming barriers in data discoverability and reuse - Online Seminar: **1300-1500 23/06/2026** -  [Register here](https://forms.gle/jthN9JDR6hUsQAUx8)
+- Tools for Data FAIRification - overcoming barriers in data discoverability and reuse - Online Seminar: **1300-1500 23 June 2026** -  [Register here](https://forms.gle/jthN9JDR6hUsQAUx8)
 This seminar is part of Sheffield’s [Data Stewards Network](https://sheffield.ac.uk/library/research-data-management/data-steward-network) in collaboration with the [N8 Centre of Excellence in Computationally Intensive Research](https://n8cir.org.uk/).
 Talks include:
   - Streamlining Data Management Planning - Kryštof Komanec (Czech Technical University / DSW / FAIR Wizard)